RaulOG/address-validator/docs/improvements.md

 * Investigate if its better using the native storage from Laravel to access the uploaded csv instead of using native php file function
 * Investigate if we can read the csv differently (pointers)
 * Due to the nature of addresses, I would think we can reuse Geoapify responses among different csv uploads.
 Currently, addresses validated with Geoapify are only reused within a csv upload.
+* The code filters rows in CsvField by the addresses, but this field is found within json.
+It most likely is better performing to include the address in its own field and add a database index to it.
 ##### Testing
 * I believe unit tests are tests that are meant to test classes in isolation.
 A unit test shouldn't ever create data in db since that would break the isolation and therefore make the test an integration or feature test.
 * I believe unit tests should be created once the application is at a stage we consider robust.
 In the current scenario, I would still refactor the code so that I wouldn't yet add unit tests.